2021 Slovenian Presidency of the Council of the European Union

 2021 Slovenian Presidency of the Council of the European Union was Slovenia's second presidency of the Council held between 1 July and 31 December 2021.
 Slovenia held the first presidency from 1 January until 30 June 2008.

 Slovenia is part of the 10th Presidency Trio, together with Germany and Portugal.
 This trio is the first in the second cycle of presidencies.

-Head of the presidency was Anže Logar, Minister of Foreign Affairs of Slovenia.
+The head of the presidency was Anže Logar, who was the Minister of Foreign Affairs of Slovenia.

 Presidency trio

 Political priorities

 Political priorities of the Slovenian presidency of the council was: